 (3) FTIG houses a CFFT III 1:12 (1 instructor / 12 students) and a CFFT III 1:30 (1 instructor / 30 students).
-Units can contact the Ground Simulations Office for a better understanding on which simulator will optimally support their event.
+Units can contact the Ground Simulations Office for a better understanding of which simulator will optimally support their event.

-h.
-Brigade Combat Team - Individual Readiness Trainer (BCT-IRT) Unstabalized Gunnery Trainer - Individual (UGT-ITM):
+e.
+Unstabilized Gunnery Trainer - Individual (UGT-ITM):

-(1) The BCT-IRT integrates individual, unstabalized gunnery training into a modular and transportable device.
-The BCT-IRT satisfies table II gate to live fire requirements IAW TC 3-20.31.
+(1) The UGT-I integrates individual, unstabilized gunnery training into a modular and transportable device.
+The BCT-IRT satisfies Table II gate to live fire requirements IAW TC 3-20.31.

-(2) The BCT-IRT is mobile and can be coordinated for transport to the unit's training location.
+(2) The UGT-I is mobile and can be coordinated for transport to the unit's training location.

-(3) The BCT-IRT is operated by unit-provided personnel only.
+(3) The UGT-I is operated by unit-provided personnel only.

-(4) BCT-IRTs on FTIG can be outfitted with M240B, M2, and MK19 replicated weapon systems.
+(4) UGT-Is on FTIG can be outfitted with M240B, M2, and MK19 replicated weapon systems.

-i.
+f.
 Stryker Crew Trainer (SCT):

 (1) The SCT trains Stryker vehicle crews equipped with a Remote Weapons System (RWS).
 It is designed to train crews in basic and advanced gunnery skills.
-Training with the SCT satisfies Table II, gate to live fire, requirements outlined in TC 3-20.31.
+Training with the SCT satisfies Table II, gate-to-live fire requirements outlined in TC 3-20.31.